 The gear gods have been advocating it for years, and pro streamers couldn't do their job without it.
 But going with a dedicated desktop mic for gaming is still a bold move in 2019 despite its obvious benefits: higher broadcast quality than headset mics, a broader choice of headphones, and a 'pro streamer' aesthetic that a certain audience is willing to pay a premium for.
 The Seiren X mic from Razer aims to hit that audience while also addressing the chief stumbling block for those still using headset mics: price.

-Available for £99.99/$99.99, the Seiren X is a lower-budget offering than Razer's full-blooded Seiren Elite dynamic desktop mic, which sells for just under £200/$200, and the HyperX Quadcast, available for just under £150/$150.
+Available for £99.99/$99.99, the Seiren X is one of the best gaming microphones and a lower-budget offering than Razer's full-blooded Seiren Elite dynamic desktop mic, which sells for just under £200/$200, and the HyperX Quadcast, available for just under £150/$150.
 The idea here is that the X variant strips away some frills while delivering a recording and broadcast quality broadly equivalent to pricier competitors.
 Available in that classic black (with obligatory Razer green accents), a blue and black scheme for the PS4 edition and an additional quartz-pink model, the Seiren X offers a decent range of aesthetic options for a microphone.
 And fits nicely within the company's streamer-focused range of broadcasting equipment which now includes capture cards, lighting and cameras.

 If you're so inclined, you could go all-in for an entire streaming setup carrying Razer branding.
 We're not advocating that, but as a moderately priced step toward a better-sounding game stream, the Seiren X isn't a good option.